Students & Parents

 If you need to pick your child up during the day because of an appointment, please come to the front desk to sign them out.
 All students need to be signed out each time they are leaving campus, unless they do not have any more classes for the rest of the day.

 For more information regarding attendance please click here: Attendance.

 CLHS students are eligible to enroll in one FREE ACT or SAT prep class.
 Classes are offered throughout the school year, as well as during the summer.
 ACT and SAT prep classes are held on campus at CLHS.

-Once a student has signed up for their ACT or SAT prep class, they will also need to complete and submit the following hard copy forms two weeks prior to the prep course starting.
-Please submit these forms to email@example.com TWO WEEKS prior to the course start date.
+Once a student has signed up for their ACT or SAT prep class, they will also need to complete and submit the following hard copy form two weeks prior to the prep course starting.
+Please submit the form to firstname.lastname@example.org TWO WEEKS prior to the course start date.